 2 medium potatoes, peeled & cubed

-Around 1.5l good quality chicken stock
+Around 1.5l good quality chicken or vegetable stock

 Pinch of nutmeg